kbss-cvut/termit-docker/README.md

 - [TermIt UI](https://github.com/kbss-cvut/termit-ui) (frontend)

 ## Prerequisities
-1. Docker 19.03.0 or later & Docker Compose installed (and accessible under the current user).
+- Docker 19.03.0 or later & Docker Compose installed (and accessible under the current user).

 ### Resource Requirements

 - TermIt: at least 512MB RAM (1GB and more is optimal), 1 CPU
 - TermIt UI: 100MB RAM is more than enough
-- GraphDB: at least 2 GB RAM (depending on the amount of data stored), 1 CPU
+- GraphDB: at least 2GB RAM (depending on the amount of data stored), 1 CPU
 - Annotace: at least 512MB RAM

 Ideally, the whole deployment should have at least 4GB RAM available, with at least 2-3 CPU cores.